All Episodes

 They're running the farm program.

-And like I say, you know, we talk about Japanese companies, Toyota, that uh lifetime employment and you get guaranteed, and and there's none of this thing about capitalism like we have in the United States, and I've heard all that from the left.
+And like I say, you know, we talk about Japanese companies, Toyota, that have lifetime employment and you get guaranteed and there's none of this thing about capitalism like we have in the United States.

-Wall Street Journal today carries uh this article, headline Toyota considers Michigan as site for new engine plant.
+Wall Street Journal today carries this article, headline Toyota considers Michigan as site for new engine plant.

 Now, where in Michigan are they going?

-The areas around Kalamazoo and Battle Creek, that part of Michigan is more or less, as they put it, free of the influence of the United Auto workers.
+The areas around Kalamazoo and Battle Creek, that part of Michigan is more or less, as they put it, free of the influence of the United Auto Workers so that Japanese can set up a non-union plant, so that the people who will get paid and paid well will be people who are actually producing cars, not sitting home, you know, trudging out to the mailbox, working hard to get out that mailbox, get that check.

 Come on, ladies and gentlemen.

-The way to go on Ford and General Motors is to give them a subsidy out of your paycheck so more guys can sit home and get theirs.
+The way to go on Ford and General Motors is to give them a subsidy out of your paycheck so more guys can sit home and get theirs?

-That's the basis of Hillary's run for president.
+That's the basis of Hillary's run for president?

 My goodness.